ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Worked through the 'JavaScript Basics' course on Treehouse.

 **Thoughts:** Today I started the functions section of the 'JavaScript Basics' course on Treehouse.
 I went over the introduction to functions and I learned about how functions change the flow of a program.

+### Day 20: 08 September 2018

+**Today's Progress**: Worked through the 'JavaScript Basics' course on Treehouse.

+**Thoughts:** Today I did a review of what I learned yesterday and then learned about gettin information from a function using return keyword.